CSU Policy: Accommodation of Religious Faith, Belief, and Spiritual Observances

 DEFINITIONS USED IN THIS POLICY

-Religious Holiday or Observance: An event that, according to an established faith or belief system, encourages the observer to avoid work or learning activities for a specified period.
+Religious Faith, Belief, and Spiritual Observance: An event that, according to a sincerely held religious faith or Belief system, requires the observer to be away from work or learning activities for a specific purpose or period.

 POLICY STATEMENT